-I am a PostDoc in the working group of Miriam Butt, Department of Linguistics, and an associate of the Centre for Argument and Technology (ARG-tech) at the University of Dundee, UK.
-I serve as PI in (and coordinator of) ADD-up, an international research project on augmenting deliberative democracy, funded by the Volkswagen Foundation from 2017 to 2020.
+I am a PostDoc at the Department of Linguistics at the University of Konstanz and an associate member of the Centre for Argument and Technology (ARG-tech) at the University of Dundee, UK.
+I serve as PI in (and coordinator of) ADD-up, an international research project on augmenting deliberative democracy, funded by the Volkswagen Foundation from 2017 to 2021.

 09/19: Talk at Trinitiy College Dublin The Dublin Computational Linguistics Research Seminar on 13 September will feature my talk on 'Political Negotiations in the Digital Age: From Ex-Post Analysis to Live Debate Technology'.